tanvibhakta/handbook/6-Legal and Admin/Getting Paid by Obvious.md

 ### What invoicing programs should I use?

-- You can use any invoicing software, but [Harvest](http://www.harvestapp.com/) is web-based, and free for personal use, and a lot of Uncommoners use it.
+- You can use any invoicing software, but [Harvest](http://www.harvestapp.com/) is web-based, and free for personal use, and a lot of UObviousrs use it.

 ### This seems like a lot of work.

 - Yes.
 Feel free to not send us invoices. #nobigdeal

 ### I’m not sure about something.
 Who can I ask for clarifications?
 - Come to either Rahul, or Pratul Dhruv with any of your questions.
 If you have specific questions about tax, GST etc reach out to our CA and they will be happy to help you out.